 In December 2004, the FASB issued SFAS No. 123R, Share-Based Payment: an amendment of FASB Statements No. 123 and 95 (SFAS 123R), which requires companies to measure and recognize compensation expense for all stock-based payments at fair value.
-SFAS 123R is effective for all interim and annual periods beginning after June 15, 2005 and, thus, will be effective for us beginning with the third quarter of 2005.
-Early adoption is encouraged and retroactive application of the provisions of SFAS 123R to the beginning of the fiscal year that includes the effective date is permitted, but not required.
+SFAS 123R is effective for annual periods beginning after June 15, 2005 and, thus, will be effective for us beginning with the first quarter of 2006.
+Early adoption is encouraged.
 We are currently evaluating the impact of SFAS 123R on our financial position and results of operations.
-See note 3 for information related to the pro forma effects on our reported net loss and net loss per share of applying the fair value recognition provisions of the previous SFAS 123, to stock-based employee compensation.
+See note 3 to our consolidated financial statements for information related to the pro forma effects on our reported net loss and net loss per share of applying the fair value recognition provisions of the previous SFAS 123, to stock-based employee compensation.